rich-iannone/stationaRy/README.md

 There can be a substantial amount of additional met data beyond wind speed, ambient temperature, etc. However, these additional fields can vary greatly across stations.
-These nomenclature for the additional categories of data uses ‘two-letter + digit’ identifiers (e.g., `AA1`, `GA1`, etc.).
+The nomenclature for the additional categories of data uses ‘two-letter + digit’ identifiers (e.g., `AA1`, `GA1`, etc.).
 Within each category are numerous fields, where the variables are coded as `[identifer]_[index]`).
 More information about